1989 expulsion of Turks from Bulgaria: Start of the Excursion

-Following on from the simmering tensions between the Communist regime and Bulgaria's Muslim population, the Bulgarian state increasingly cracked down, arresting many.
-The first 170 of the most "'problematic'" dissidents were deported soon after May 20, 1989, followed by another 4,000–10,000 Muslims.
-The first 1,000 "ringleaders" of anti-regime protests were deported to Austria, Yugoslavia, and Sweden.

-The state also threatened individual Muslims.
-For instance, one Bulgarian Turk, Rasim Ozgur, recalled that in early May 1989, communist state militiamen told him that they would kill him if he was seen conversing with "reported people," and they also told him that he "was about to emigrate."
+Within days of the relevant legal reforms coming into effect, 170 of the most "problematic" dissidents were expelled, followed by another 4,000–10,000.
+1,000 "ringleaders" of anti-regime protests were additionally removed to Austria, Yugoslavia, and Sweden.
+The state also threatened individuals.
+For instance, one Bulgarian Turk, Rasim Ozgur, stated that in early May 1989, communist state militiamen told him that they would kill him if he was seen conversing with "reported people", and they also told him that he "was about to emigrate".
 He thus prepared to leave Bulgaria and did so once the border with Turkey was opened later that month.
-Others who did not leave expediently enough were intimidated by agents of the Communist State Security organ known as the DS.
+Other targeted individuals who did not leave quickly enough were intimidated by agents of the state's secret service agency, the DS.
 Some DS officers directly commanded some Bulgarian Muslims to leave the country in fewer than two hours.
-The DS also ensured that expellees were allowed to take no more than 300 Bulgarian levs (around $40 in 1989 United States Dollars) per person with them.
+The DS also ensured that expellees were allowed to take with them no more than 300 Bulgarian levs (around $40 in 1989 United States dollars) per person.

-On May 29, 1989, General Secretary Todor Zhivkov announced the opening of the border with Turkey, ostensibly "to allow tourists to visit the neighboring country," for three months at most.
-Large numbers of Muslims, many of whom, like Rasim Ozgur, had already prepared to leave the country in the face of state intimidation, surged to the Turkish border.
-Turkey in-turn issued 90-day visas on request to any holder of a Bulgarian passport.
-Turkey fully opened the Kapıkule border crossing near the Bulgarian town of Kapitan Andreevo on June 3 even to those without a visa.
+On May 29, 1989, General Secretary Todor Zhivkov announced the opening of the border with Turkey, ostensibly "to allow tourists to visit the neighboring country", for three months at most.
+Large numbers of Muslims, many of whom had already prepared to leave the country in the face of state intimidation, surged to the Turkish border.
+Turkey, in turn, issued 90-day visas on request to any holder of a Bulgarian passport.
+Turkey fully opened the Kapıkule border crossing near the Bulgarian town of Kapitan Andreevo on June 3, even to those without a visa.
 All expellees had to cross into Turkey via this single border crossing.
 This checkpoint is sometimes referred to as "Checkpoint Ali".

-In response to international backlash, particularly from Turkey with the support of the United States, the Communist Bulgarian regime insisted that the victims of the "Big Excursion" had left voluntarily on tourist visas and thus could not be properly referred to as deportees.
-It further insisted that the flow of such people was the result of the relaxation of Bulgarian passport laws – the very same laws that Turkey had often wished for Bulgaria to relax – and that Bulgarian actions were simply in keeping with the Helsinki Accords.
+In response to international backlash, particularly from Turkey with the support of the United States, the Bulgarian regime insisted that the victims of the Big Excursion had left voluntarily on tourist visas and thus could not be properly considered deportees.
+It further insisted that the flow of such people was the result of the relaxation of Bulgarian passport laws – the same laws that Turkey had desired for Bulgaria to relax – and that Bulgarian actions were simply in keeping with the Helsinki Accords.